ACCarnall/bagpipes/docs/getting_started.rst

 Getting Started
 ===============

 Bagpipes is structured around three core classes.
-The ``Model_Galaxy`` class, which allows model galaxy spectra, photometry and emission line strengths to be generated, the **Galaxy** glass, which allows the user to input and plot observational data, and the ``Fit`` class, which allows the data within a ``Galaxy`` object to be fitted with Bagpipes models.
+The ``Model_Galaxy`` class, which allows model galaxy spectra, photometry and emission line strengths to be generated, the ``Galaxy`` class, which allows the user to input and plot observational data, and the ``Fit`` class, which allows the data within a ``Galaxy`` object to be fitted with Bagpipes models.

 Your first model galaxy spectrum
 --------------------------------

-Using the ``Model_Galaxy`` class to generate model galaxies is described fully in the :ref:`Making Model Galaxies <making-model-galaxies>` section.
+Using the ``Model_Galaxy`` class to generate model galaxies is described fully in the :ref:`Making model galaxies <making-model-galaxies>` section.
 However, for those wishing to start quickly, we can generate and plot a simple model galaxy spectrum as follows:

 .. code:: python